AY2324S2-DSA4213-TeamBloopers/Intelli-Exam/README.md

 - **Additional Context**: Useful in generating questions that rely on context, especially for courses that are continuously advancing in landscape

+## Vectorised Database

+Our vectorised database stores syllabus content from NUS courses.
+With our RAG pipeline, we minimise the chances of the LLM hallucinating with inaccurate information, while at the same time ensuring questions generated stay within the syllabus of the courses.

 ## Solution Architecture

 <h2 align="center">